 Ramsey Island (Ynys Dewi in Welsh) lies a mile or so west of the two lifeboat stations at St Justinian’s (Porth Stinian in Welsh).
-This is the departure point for most of the boat trips St Davids offers.
+One of the most popular things to do in St Davids is to join one of the boat trips departing from there.

 These vary from speeding through the Bitches, a series of rocks which cause white water waves, even on relatively calm days, to full Ramsey Island boat trips exploring the caves and coves all around its coast.